circleci/circleci-docs/jekyll/_cci2/persist-data.md

 ### How to calculate an approximation of network and storage costs
 {: #how-to-calculate-an-approximation-of-network-and-storage-costs}

-**NOTE:** For our monthly Performance plan customers: billing for network egress and storage will start to take effect on **May 1, 2022**, based on your billing date (subject to change).
-CircleCI is adding variables and controls to help you manage network and storage usage, which will be available to use and test **April 1, 2022**.
-The information in this section is applicable after the changes take effect on May 1, 2022.
+For our monthly Performance plan customers: billing for network egress and storage started to take effect on **May 1, 2022**, based on your billing date.
+CircleCI has added variables and controls to help you manage network and storage usage.
 Current usage can be found on the [CircleCI web app](https://app.circleci.com/) by navigating to **Plan > Plan Usage**.
 {: class="alert alert-info" }

 Network charges apply when an organization has runner network egress beyond the included network GB allotment.
 Billing for network usage is only applicable to traffic from CircleCI to self-hosted runners.
 If you are exclusively using our cloud-hosted executors, no network fees apply.